top of page

 “But whoever causes one of these little ones who believe in Me to stumble, it would be better for him if a millstone were hung around his neck, and he were thrown into the sea.”

 In Mark 9:36, Jesus said to accept the innocent because when you receive them, you receive me.
 When you receive me, you receive my Father.
-The disciples were on the receiving side; therefore, to receive one is to defend those who cannot protect themselves.
-Being on the receiving end allows one to walk with discernment and good judgment by ensuring that the weak may not fall short of God’s truth.
+The disciples were on the receiving side; therefore, to receive one was to defend those who could not protect themselves.
+Being on the receiving end allow others to walk with discernment and good judgment.
 Legalistic battles can infiltrate the innocent and take the emphasis off of who Jesus Christ is in character (Phil 2:5).
 It causes disruption and confusion (1 Cor 14:33).
-It tears down the body rather than helps one to be secure in their faith, and it disunifies and distracts essential church community.
+It tears down the body rather than builds one's security in faith, and it disunifies and distracts essential church community.

 Keep in mind:

-1. When someone comes into our church, we must welcome them with sincere hearts and be careful in how we lead them.
+1. When someone comes into the church community, we must welcome them with open hearts and be careful in how we lead them.

 Lord, help us to be like-minded in the body of Christ.
 Help us to have the mind of Christ in attitude and in deed.
 Help us to be sensitive to the needs of others.
 Help us to stand for righteousness to protect those around us.
 Help us not to lean to our own understanding and be wise in our own eyes.
 Help us to fear you and walk in your wisdom.
 In Jesus’ name, amen.